 The dealer usually charges about 10%-15% less than a locksmith would for the key.
 However, most chances you will have to tow the car there to program the new key or remote and therefore the total price is usually higher.

 Furthermore, consider that if you are looking to have a locksmith to come out and make you a new key outside regular business hours, the price may go up.

 In case your Mercury ignition cylinder was changed before (usually with older cars), that probably means that the code for the key may not be useful and the key will have to be either cut manually by a locksmith or to change the ignition again which in this case the dealer can’t be of help.

 Q: How can I know if my 2007 Mercury Mountaineer key had a chip in it?
 I understand that some keys need to be programmed and some don’t?

-Below, an example of the different type of Mercury keys: (Mercury brand had only transponder and non-trasnponder keys)
+Below, an example of the different type of Mercury keys: (Mercury brand had transponder and non-trasnponder keys only)

 The next image is of a Mercury key that has a transponder chip in it and therefore NEEDS to be coded.
 The chip is located inside the cover at the top.